-- Consider and evaluate impacts to natural and cultural resources when planning, designing, constructing, and maintaining roads and trails. - Guidance provided in DPR's Trails Handbook should be used for trail layout, design, and maintenance. - Remove all non-system trails and restore them to a natural condition unless otherwise specified in the RTMP, including future planning for non-system trail networks identified in the RTMP.
-Address future new, non-system trails on a case-by-case basis in consultation with resources, maintenance, and visitor services staff. - All new trails and alterations to existing trails shall follow DPR's Accessibilities Guidelines and the federal accessibility guidelines for outdoor developed areas. - Where infrastructure allows, provide potable water at trailheads for people and stock animals. - Where necessary, improve multiuse trails to provide adequate line of sight, passing opportunities, and speed control design modifications.
+- Consider and evaluate impacts to natural and cultural resources when planning, designing, constructing, and maintaining roads and trails. - Guidance provided in DPR's Trails Handbook should be used for trail layout, design, and maintenance. - Unless specifically identified in the RTMP, non-system trails may be evaluated on a case-bycase basis in consultation with parks' resources, maintenance, and visitor services staff to determine future actions.
+When appropriate, or as specified in RTMP recommendations, consultation with and input from trail partners, may be utilized to assist with evaluation of non-system routes and modifications.
+Non-system routes identified as "Convert to System Route" in the RTMP shall be accepted and identified as system routes once all necessary modifications are identified and implemented.
+Non-system trail networks identified in the RTMP recommendations will undergo further project level planning to determine appropriate actions. - All new trails and alterations to existing trails shall follow DPR's Accessibilities Guidelines and the federal accessibility guidelines for outdoor developed areas. - Where infrastructure allows, provide potable water at trailheads for people and stock animals. - Where necessary, improve multiuse trails to provide adequate line of sight, passing opportunities, and speed control design modifications.
 Implement additional management measures and maintenance on multiuse trails to provide for safety and sustainability. - On a project basis, reengineer all drainage crossings in the Drainage Structure Condition Index Assessment and associated maps in Appendix 7.3 of this document.
 Implementation shall address the most significantly affected drainage structures first. - Design sustainable roads, trails, and support facilities to protect the natural, cultural, and scenic resources while minimizing maintenance needs.
 When sustainability cannot be fully achieved, develop programs and processes to provide maintainability.